Boomerang is split into the main framework (boomerang.js) and plugins (plugins/*.js).

 Choosing Plugins

-Each plugin lives on its own in the plugins/
+Each plugin lives on its own in the plugins/ directory.
+Plugins are split into

 core measurement components, though some depend on each other.